gaurav-p-sood/APIMImportViaDevOpsPS/README.md

 # APIMImportViaDevOpsPS

+This Repo contains the Powershell to automatically on-board  an API via a valid swagger file into APIM

+The script can be run after as task in Azure DevOps after the API backend service is deployed .

+The script will create the API with a API version set and path versioning scheme.

-This Repo contains the Powershell to automatically import the Microservice Swagger into APIM after the service is deployed into the environment .
-The script can also create NamedValues and Products for API , if they are not found
+The script will also create NamedValues and Product for API , if they are not found.

-This also also applies the policy to set backend url.
+It then applies the policy to set backend url value retrieval from namved value pair on API scope.

+Script also enables the CORS policy on the APIM.

 Run the power shell via piepline task Azure Powershell @5 in Azure DevOps and you must be good-to-go.